dakbill/sms/README.md

 The teacher can perform the following tasks:

 * Add student test results.
-* View their lesson schedule
+* View their lessons schedule
 * View the Academic caledar.
 * Send notifications via sms or email to target groups.
 * Report incidents.